Workshops and residencies

 The overall objective of this residency is to help students gain a greater understanding of their abilities as writers and performers.
-Participating schools have the exclusive opportunity for select students to perform their work in the Alley Neuhaus Theatre as part of the Slam Poets @ Alley Theatre fall and spring slams.
+Participating schools have the exclusive opportunity for select students to perform their work at the Alley Theatre as part of the Slam Poets @ Alley Theatre fall and spring slams.

 MONOLOGUE 101 workshops explore the basics of monologue prep in 3 - 5 sessions which include script analysis and character development in preparation for auditions and competitions.
 UIL does not stress monologue training, yet a primed monologue is one of the most useful components for young actors as they begin to pursue their careers.

 PLAYWRITING 360° is a 12 session residency for high school ELA and Theatre students to create and develop their own 10 minute play.
 Students are guided through a series of writing exercises to develop clearly defined characters, build linear plots, shape scenes, and learn how to give and receive constructive feedback.

 MOVEMENT 360° is a 3 - 5 day residency which introduces students to practices such as Laban and Rasa Aesthetics to increase physical and emotional flexibility and encourage awareness of the actor's body.
 Laban Movement Analysis enables students to develop a movement vocabulary, discover the creative impulses of the body and explore new ways to physicalize a character.
 Rasa Aesthetics provides students with the tools to access, express and manage feeling and emotions within the context of performance.